rajatbothrajain/BlockChainNFTProject/ClientGUI/README.md

 ## Register Lamose (Optional)
 In order to establish connection with the client .
 Client need to register or know the wallet address of Lamose wallet.
 We have created the lamose wallet and added its default address.
-To modify the lamose wallet address modify the file: ./src/lamboseInfo.js
+To modify the lamose wallet address edit in file src/lamoseInfo.js

 ## Installation: